Anger rises as India swelters under record heatwave

 Delhi is suffering staggered cuts as power companies ration spikes in demand as people crank up air coolers to fight the heat.
 Modi has inherited the shortages from his predecessors, and power distribution is partially the responsibility of state governments.

-Residents staged sit-in protests outside electricity substations in Uttar Pradesh late on Wednesday, days after protesters had set substations on fire and taken power officials hostage after weeks of daily blackouts.
+Residents staged sit-in protests outside electricity substations in the state of Uttar Pradesh late on Wednesday, days after protesters had set substations on fire and taken power officials hostage after weeks of daily blackouts.

 "God alone can provide any relief from the prevailing power crisis," said A.P.
 Misra, director of Uttar Pradesh Power Corporation.
 Having drawn on all available supplies, Misra said power would only return once rain arrived and demand fell.